qendro/DXNN-Trader-v2/LIVE_TRADING_README.md

 docker build -t erlang-dev .

 # Run the Docker container
-# For Apple Silicon Macs connecting to native IB Gateway:
+# For macOS/Windows (recommended):
 docker run -it --rm -v ${PWD}:/app -w /app erlang-dev

-# Alternative with host networking (if needed):
+# For Linux (alternative with host networking):
 docker run -it --rm -v ${PWD}:/app -w /app --network host erlang-dev

+# For troubleshooting (with environment variable):
+docker run -it --rm -v ${PWD}:/app -w /app -e DOCKER_ENV=1 erlang-dev
 ```

-**Note for Apple Silicon Users**: It's recommended to run IB Gateway natively on macOS and your Erlang program in Docker.
-Update `config.erl` to use `"host.docker.internal"` as the IB host address.
+**Note**: The system is configured to use `"host.docker.internal"` for Docker networking.
+This works automatically on macOS and Windows.
+For Linux, use the `--network host` option.

 ### 3. Initialize the System